Anger is a tricky subject for a lot of us. Is it you or is it

 Addiction is prevalent within our society.
-We only ever think of the rough-sleeping, Class A drug user begging for change, but addiction can be closer to home than you think.
+We only ever think of the rough-sleeping, Class A drug user begging for change.
+However, addiction can be closer to home than you think.

 You may not be aware of the ‘functioning alcoholic’ working in the cubicle next to you or the young man addicted to computer games or pornography.
-Society teaches us to hide or ignore our failings, putting our ‘best foot forward’ or a mask so that we function ‘normally’ – but at what consequence?
+Society teaches us to hide or ignore and mask our failings, but at what consequence?

 Clients come to see me at Therapy in London on a regular basis reliant on a number of different ‘crutches’ in order to cope in the world.
 Some of the most common addictions that I see within my private practice are: Drinking, gambling, recreational drug, pornography, computer games, shopping, internet dating, prescription drugs, smoking, sugar, work, food, sex, exercise, mobile phones, social media and many more!